About the Department

 Biomedical engineering at Ohio State began in 1971 as a center within the Department of Electrical Engineering.
 Professor Herman Weed pioneered the center and developed a graduate program to address the applications of engineering to health care and agriculture.
 The center is also meant to address the basic science approach in physiology, engineering and physics.

 Biomedical engineering combines engineering expertise with physical, chemical and mathematical sciences to solve problems in biology, medicine, behavior and health.
 Biomedical engineers are employed by pharmaceutical industries, government agencies, biomedical product companies, universities, medical center labs and emerging high-tech industries

 Current hiring and long-term trends for biomedical engineering careers continue to have a positive outlook.
-According to the U.S. Bureau of Labor Statistics, the number of biomedical engineering jobs is predicted to increase by 72 percent between 2008 and 2018, a much faster rate than the average growth for all occupations.
+The U.S. Bureau of Labor Statistics predicts that the biomedical engineering field will grow about 23% between 2014 and 2024, a more rapid growth than usual.

 A majority of all biomedical engineers are employed by manufacturing industries, primarily in the medical instruments and supplies industries.
 Many pursue further professional training in medicine, dentistry, veterinary, law, and business, or further their education in graduate school.
 Biomedical engineers find jobs in health services, government agencies, or as independent consultants.

 Newer areas of biomedical engineering are experiencing rapid growth, such as computer-assisted surgery and cellular/tissue engineering.
 In addition, the rehabilitation and orthopedic engineering specialties are growing, increasing the need for more biomedical engineers.